Wanstead Park and its Plants

 The Plain

 South and west of the Grove and south of Chalet Wood is an open grassland area known as The Plain, which is divided by a main track which runs between a park entrance off Northumberland Avenue and the Temple.
 To the eastern side of this track, the Plain - perhaps conveniently called here the Eastern Plain - is notable for the number of ant hills, created by the yellow meadow ant, Lasius flavus.
 The soil here gives the area something of the characteristics of acid grassland, although there used to be tennis courts covering some considerable part of the area.
 The ant hills have obviously developed since then and not only create a distinctive appearance, but also act in many ways to diversify the ecology of the area.
 They provide a habitat for a variety of plants, as well as insects and other creatures.
 The ants themselves provide a food source for Green Woodpeckers, a species - perhaps for this reason - which is common in Wanstead Park.
-Because of the difficulty the ant-hills create for walking across the area, this also makes it less disturbed, so that birds and other creatures may find a relatively safe haven from the increasing numbers of human visitors the Park is getting.
+Because of the difficulty the ant-hills create for walking across the area, this also makes it less disturbed, so that birds and other creatures may find a relatively safe haven from the increasing numbers of human visitors to the Park.
 Since the removal of an avenue of English elm Ulmus procera that crossed the area, this now presents an even more open aspect although some large oaks remain.
 In 1999 a bomb crater just south of the keepers lodges that had become filled with small trees such as willows was cleared to re-extend the Plain even further.
 However this has now substantially filled in again.

 The Temple lies adjacent to the keepers lodges and is an ornamental garden house built after the style of the former Wanstead House.
 Following a major renovation, it is now used for functions and is open to the public at weekends.
 The enclosed garden to the Temple consisted of a carefully tended lawn surrounded until 2002 by small trees and ornamental shrubs.
 Following the renovations on the building, a number of changes were made to the garden.
 These included in 1996 some felling of mature trees, including the only red oak Quercus rubra in the Park as well as a drastic removal of the sheltering hedges inside the picket fence.
 Amongst these were Aucuba japonica, Mahonia aquifolium and a single yucca Yucca sp.
 The wooden fence was replaced in 2001 by a metal one, and many holly plants were planted inside the fence in February 2002 to form a hedge.
 Shortly after almost all of the remaining trees and shrubs within the fence and some of those outside were removed. (photos).
 This gave a totally different and - many have commented - a somewhat uninteresting aspect to the grounds of the Temple.
 The holly plants did not do well; by 2007 many were missing and the rest still very small.
 By the end of that year, they were all gone.
 The yucca still persists, though has been cut to ground level on numerous occasions (photo).
 One shrub that was allowed to remain was a laurastinus Viburnum tinus, near to the Temple at its south western corner.
-Other species that occurs in the gardens of the Temple include, on the grassy slope, another patch of harebell and patches of birdsfoot Ornithopus perpusillus, which were noted growing in 2007.
+Other species that occur in the gardens of the Temple include, on the grassy slope, another patch of harebell and patches of birdsfoot Ornithopus perpusillus, which were noted growing in 2007.
 Increasing use of the gardens by visitors - including a lot of trampling and rolling by children on the slope - may adversly affect these.
 Also present in the grounds are patches of field woodrush (Good Friday grass) Luzula campestris and heath bedstraw Galium saxatile, which is not common in the Park with some few patches on the Plain.

 On the gravelly path in front of the keeper's lodges, sand spurrey Spergularia rubra and buck's-horn plantain Plantago coronopus occurs.
 Farther into the grassland stands a solitary and very un-typical specimen of Wellingtonia Sequoiadendron giganteum, planted in 1965 to commemorate the death of Winston Churchill.
 Apart from a variety of grasses including matt grass Nardus stricta, other plants to be found on the Plain include an area of broom Cytisus scoparius at the east end, and also to be found in this vicinity is pignut Conopodium majus.